These Southwest Beef & Quinoa Stuffed Peppers make a hearty, healthy, protein packed meal that’s amazingly delicious and quick and easy to prepare.

 - 2 limes cut into wedges

 Preheat oven to 400 degrees.
-Bring stock and a pinch of salt to a boil in a small pot.
+Bring broth and a pinch of salt to a boil in a small pot.
 Once boiling, add quinoa.
 Cover and cook on low heat for 15-20 minutes.
 Alternatively, you can cook it in the Instant Pot (see notes).

 Arrange the pepper halves on a baking sheet and drizzle with 1 Tbsp. olive oil.
 Sprinkle with salt and pepper.
 Bake until softened , 7-10 minutes.